FaisalHammad1999/futureproofwiki/Testing-React:-Jest-and-React-Testing-Library.md

 We will need to [mock axios](https://github.com/getfutureproof/fp_guides_wiki/wiki/Mocking-Functions-and-Modules-for-Testing-with-Jest#mocking-modules) and make sure that we are not looking for headlines before they have a chance to be rendered. \
 Looking at the test below you will notice that we are not mocking useEffect but we are mocking axios so we can avoid calling the actual API and also have control over what response(s) we wish to test our component's behaviour with.

-Also note the use of `act` to wrap the behaviour that we need to wait for.
-[Act is a helper](https://testing-library.com/docs/react-testing-library/api/#act) that ensures all updates have been applied before we make any assertions.
-Try running a version of this test without the act wrapper and see what happens.
+Also note the use of `await screen.findBy[...]` queries which will keep looking for a match until updates are complete

 ```jsx
 import axios from 'axios';